 - Of course, the longer days bring warmer weather!
 Both we and the animals around us strip off our clothes and heavy coats!

 - Ready, set, plant!
 March is time to start gardens and sow seeds in many regions.
-See the Best Planting Dates according to your local frost dates.
+See the best planting dates according to your local frost dates or our Vegetable Gardening for Beginners guide for gardening tips!

 Scientific explanation aside, our ancestors were more connected to the Sun than we are today.
 They observed its pathway across the sky; they tracked how the sunrise, sunset, and day length changed, using the Sun (and Moon) as a clock and calendar.